 Lipofuscin is extracellular waste.
-When toxins, metals and other wastes accumulate in the body and cannot be flushed they are deposited into the skin cells and other organs in the body.
-If enough of this is deposited, the cells start breaking down and they do not duplicate properly.
+When toxins, metals, and other wastes accumulate in the body and cannot be flushed, they are deposited into the body's skin cells and other organs.
+If enough of this is deposited, the cells start breaking down, and they do not duplicate properly.
 You may also see lipofuscin accumulation as “liver spots” or other “age” spots on your skin.
 This has far greater implications for your overall health, but I will focus on skin health for this information.
-It has been theorized that lipofuscin when accumulated in large amounts in cells and organs can cause their functionality to decrease.
-So, if you look at this in skin, it makes sense that lipofuscin in skin can cause the skin to not function as well.
+It has been theorized that lipofuscin when accumulated in large amounts in cells and organs, can cause their functionality to decrease.
+So, if you look at this in the skin, it makes sense that lipofuscin can cause the skin not to function as well.
 Enter – DMAE.
-Using DMAE is an excellent choice since one thing DMAE is particularly good at is eliminating the lipofuscin from the cells so that they can function again.
+DMAE is an excellent choice since DMAE is particularly good at eliminating lipofuscin from the cells so they can function again.

-Another important aspect of DMAE.
+Another critical aspect of DMAE.
 Remember when I said that DMAE is related to choline?
 Choline is one of the organic compounds found in lipids.
-Lipids are fat soluble compounds such as oils!
+Lipids are fat-soluble compounds such as oils!

-When you think of how things move around our body, they need pathways to do this.
-I liken them to roads in and out of our body.
-That is why lipids are so especially important to proper functioning of our body (skin and organs) If these pathways or “roads” are blocked in our cells, skin, organs etc., they cannot function properly.
+When you think of how things move around your body, you need pathways to do this.
+I liken them to roads in and out of our bodies.
+That is why lipids are so crucial to the proper functioning of our body (skin and organs).
+If these pathways or “roads” are blocked in our cells, skin, organs, etc., they cannot function properly.
 I theorize that DMAE can help get these pathways functioning again by increasing choline in the skin.
-By increasing the choline in the skin, it then has the pathways to flush the lipofuscin from the cells and return them to their healthy state.
-Based on my research we theorize that using DMAE in conjunction with other antioxidants we can begin to start healing our skin and stop the signs of aging and that is why I genuinely believe that DMAE should be in your arsenal for skincare!
+By increasing the choline in the skin, it then has the paths to flush the lipofuscin from the cells and return them to their healthy state.
+Based on our research, we theorize that using DMAE in conjunction with other antioxidants, we can begin to start healing our skin and stop the signs of aging, and that is why I genuinely believe that DMAE should be in your arsenal for skincare!